harshkankrecha/RetentionAI/README.md

-## RetainPulse: High-Performance Churn Classification
+## Predictive Churn Modeling Pipeline
 ### 📝 Project Overview
 RetainPulse is a predictive engine designed to identify high-risk customer churn within the Telco sector.
 Moving beyond simple heuristics, this project implements a Random Forest architecture optimized for high-precision classification on the IBM Telco Dataset.